-- MQM proposes to have an affective system of community Policing supported by a neighbourhood watch & ward system under its Local government to effectively and with greater citizen’s participation, combat the menace of crime, violence and terrorism.
+- MQM proposes to have an effective system of community Policing supported by a neighborhood watch & ward system under its Local government to effectively and with greater citizen’s participation, combat the menace of crime, violence and terrorism.

 10- URBAN DEVELOPMENT

 MQM believes that the Federal & Provincial Governments can no longer mainly target rural economies to mitigate poverty.
 MQM will focus on policies that not only accept the inevitability of urban growth but also work to make cities more efficient and equitable.

 Rising tides lift all boats, so all income groups, not just the wealthy, can benefit from the advancement of cities but the poor also.